 - 1. On-call status is a voluntary routine, rotating designation within specific units to determine the first officer to be contacted and offered the opportunity to volunteer for overtime work.
-Officers in an on-call status will be compensated for providing telephone assistance as set forth below (see side letter 1/16/2004). - 2.
+Officers in an on-call status will be compensated for providing telephone assistance as set forth below.
+[See Side Letter: January 16, 2004] - 2.
 Officers contacted by a supervisor, or designee, while on an on-call status shall be eligible for appropriate compensation as provided in this Agreement. - 3.
 Use of Vehicles While On-Call. - a.
-Officers assigned to on-call status who live out of the County but near the border (within 15 miles per practice) will be allowed "to and from" use of a county vehicle while in an on-call designation. - b.
+Officers assigned to on-call status who live out of the County but near the border (within 15 miles per practice) will be allowed "to and from" use of a county vehicle while in an on-call designation.
+Officers assigned to on-call status who live outside of the County but within the State of Maryland will be allowed "to and from" use of a county vehicle within 25 miles of the county border, while in an on-call designation. - b.
+Officers assigned to on-call status (assigned an unmarked vehicle) who live in the County will be allowed full use within 15 miles of the County border. - c.
 Officers who live in the County and do not have a PPV shall be provided use of a take home vehicle while in an on-call status. - 4.
 In addition to all other compensation provided under this agreement, officers contacted by a supervisor, or designee, while in an on-call status, and who provide guidance, direction or advice in response to a law enforcement incident shall be compensated at his or her overtime rate as follows:

-0-45 minutes46-60 minutes60 minutes compensation
+0-45 minutes 30 minutes compensation 46-60 minutes 60 minutes compensation